trallard/nbjekyll/README.md

 You can see a Jekyll site using the converted notebooks  [here](http://bitsandchips.me/Modules-template/) ✨⚡️

 ## Install
-You can install nbjekyll using pip like so:
+nbjekyll is available from [PyPi](https://pypi.python.org/pypi/nbjekyll) so you can install nbjekyll using pip like so:
 ```bash
 pip install nbjekyll
 ```